Concrete Driveway Curb Ramps – Pros And Cons

 3. Letter carriers, UPS, et. al. Finally, DIY concrete ramps make it extremely difficult for anyone who drives along the curb.
 The US Postal Service letter carrier, the UPS or FedEx driver, city street sweepers, and anyone trying to parallel park can run into your ramp.
 If the ramp causes any sort of damage – or if it becomes a constant annoyance – odds are good that someone will complain to the city about your concrete ramp.
 That leads to #1.

-While there are certainly some situations where building your own DIY concrete curb ramp can work, it's important to make sure you understand the rules, permit requirements, etc.
+While there are certainly some situations where building your own DIY concrete curb ramp can work, it's important to make sure you understand the rules, permit requirements, and so on.

 Concrete Ramp Alternative – A BRIDJIT Curb Ramps